Fruit, veg, nuts and grains: These are the best foods for hair growth

 When should you see your doctor for hair growth treatment?

 If you're experiencing hair thinning or noticing that your hairline is inching backwards and it's stressing you out, we're here to help.
+Although lifestyle changes like diet and regular exercise can make a difference when it comes to hair loss, sometimes medication is required.

 Really, it all comes down to what's causing your hair loss.
 While some types of hair loss, like telogen effluvium, can be temporary, others are more permanent and require medical treatment.